Hair loss in Black women

 Traction alopecia

 Traction alopecia is caused by hair frequently being pulled too tight, which causes inflammation in the follicle.
-Extensions, weaves, dreadlocks, cornrows, tight ponytails, and braiding your hair can all contribute to traction alopecia.
+Extensions, weaves, dreadlocks, cornrows, tight ponytails, and hair braiding can all contribute to traction alopecia.
 In addition to tight hairstyles, styling your hair with chemicals or heat can further contribute to this form of hair loss.

 Early signs of traction alopecia include small, white bumps around the hairline and side of the scalp, and you'll gradually notice more hair loss in this area.
 Thankfully, traction alopecia can be reversed if you intervene quickly enough, but it can lead to permanent hair loss if left untreated.
 The best treatment for traction alopecia is stopping the behaviors that cause it – we'll talk more about that below.